azurecitadel/azurecitadel.github.io/templates/multi-page-example.md

 excerpt: Keep this fairly short, no more than two or three sentences
 ---
+# Remove From Here...
+Remove everything from this template (below the `---` line above) when you are ready to use it

 # Introduction
 See `single-page-example.md` for general guidance and example for creating your content